 I am a smoker.
 I admit it.
-Smoked foods are some of my favorites, and while the basic process for smoking is all very similar — salt cure, dry, smoke, eat, repeat — there is a lot of nuance and variation in exactly how you get to that point.
-Below are my recipes for all kinds of smoked meats and fish.
+Smoked meats are some of my favorites, and while the basic process for smoking is all very similar — salt cure, dry, smoke, eat, repeat — there is a lot of nuance and variation in exactly how you get to that point.
+Below are my smoker recipes for all kinds of meats and fish.
 All are designed for wild game or wild fish or shellfish, but you can almost always substitute store-bought meat and fish.

 As for the smokers I prefer, I mostly use a Traeger Timberline, which is just about as badass a smoker/pellet grill as I’ve ever used.
 The only other smoker I recommend is a Bradley — for smoking seafood and fish.
 The Traeger is better overall, but the Bradley is excellent for cool temperature smoking.

-Keep in mind these are all recipes for hot-smoked products, and hot smoked meats and fish do not keep as long as cold smoked things, such as salami or salmon.
+Keep in mind these are all smoker recipes for hot-smoked products, and hot smoked meats and fish do not keep as long as cold smoked things, such as salami or salmon.